 Right next to St. Patrick’s Cathedral in Dublin, Ireland there is a beautiful park.
 It is said that St. Patrick baptized the first Irish Christians here in St. Patrick’s Park, in the 5th Century A.D.
 He used the water from an underground river called Poddle.

 St. Patrick’s Park was developed by Lord Iveagh according to a design layout by Arthur Dudgeon C.E. in 1897 and completed in 1904.

 You will find a sculpture called “Liberty Bell” in St. Patrick’s Park.
 Vivienne Roche is the artist.
 It was commissioned as part of Dublin ‘Millennium’ in 1988.
 The Liberty Bell commemorates the ‘Liberties’ District in Dublin, which dates back to the 12th century”.
 It is an elongated, bronze bell about 5ft high hanging from a white frame.

-At the time of this visit there was a large beautiful tricolor bed of cosmos, white, pink and dark pink.
+The garden or the park is very well maintained.
+It has a children’s park inside.
+At the time of my visit, there was a large beautiful tricolor bed of Cosmos, white, pink, and dark pink.